mike4192/spotMicro/README.md

 Note that the servo control node `i2cpwm_board` should only be commanded by one node at one time.
 Thus `spot_micro_motion_command` and `servo_move_keyboard` should be run exclusionary; only one should ever run at one time.

+* **spot_micro_launch**: Not a node, but a launch package purely for collecting high level launch files.
+The launch files are for more advanced use cases such as running SLAM.

 ## Additional Project Components
 #### URDF Model
 The project contains a URDF model of the spot micro platform, along with a custom set of stl files  for visualization.
 The URDF file was pulled from Florian Wilk's repo, noted at the end of this README, and modified to change the coordinate system orientation, and the dimensions to match dimensions of my spot micro robot.
 Currently this urdf file is **only** used for RVIZ visualization of the spot micro model.
 This URDF model should not be treated as perfectly accurate representation of the robot's geometry, nor should the STL files in this repo be used for 3d printing.
 Use the noted Thingverse files instead.